wework/we-js-logger/README.md

 # Rollbar Integration

+## Node
 For node usage, this library will initialize Rollbar.

-For browser usage, this library will only initialize Rollbar if it hasn't been loaded already.
+See https://rollbar.com/docs/notifier/node_rollbar/ for documentation on setting up Rollbar for node processes.

+## Browser
+For browser usage, this library expects Rollbar to be loaded via their quick-start script tag.
+This also allows Rollbar to capture any errors before the logger's initialization code, if that's important to you.

 See https://rollbar.com/docs/notifier/rollbar.js/#quick-start for documentation on setting up Rollbar for browser applications

-See https://rollbar.com/docs/notifier/node_rollbar/ for documentation on setting up Rollbar for node processes.

 # Development